-Viticulture community in the district of Bad Radkersburg in the Austrian wine-growing region Volcano country Styria
+Wine-growing community in the Bad-Radkersburg district in the Austrian wine-growing region Vulkanland Steiermark

-, which is referred to as the "Pearl of the Southeast Styrian wine country".
-A certificate documents a viticulture in Klöch already since the year 1444.
-This means that Knight Perenhart von Klech was heavily indebted to a believer from Radkersburg and had therefore pledged his vineyards.
-The knight died without paying his debts and a judge from Radkersburg documented the seizure of the vineyards to "Klechperg and Hohenwarth".
-In 1965 the municipalities Klöch, Deutsch-Haseldorf, Gruisla, Pölten and Klöchberg (Hürtherberg and Röhrl) were merged into the large municipality of Klöch, which then got the market right in 1989.
+, which is known as the "Pearl of the Southeast Styrian Wine Country".
+A document has documented a vine growing in Klöch since 1444.
+It says that Ritter Perenhart von Klech was heavily in debt to a creditor from Radkersburg and had therefore pledged his vineyards.
+The knight died without paying his debts and a Radkersburg judge certified the attachment of the vineyards to "Klechperg and Hohenwarth".
+In 1965, the municipalities of Klöch, Deutsch-Haseldorf, Gruisla, Pölten and Klöchberg (Hürtherberg and Röhrl) were merged into the larger municipality of Klöch, which then received market rights in 1989.

-The Großlage Klöchberg covers 160 hectares of vineyards with the layers Hochwarth, Klinzel, Ölberg and Seindl.
-The sunny steep slopes on volcanic rock with prevailing Pannonian climate are predestined for the Traminer.
-To care for a varietal wine from the two varieties Gewurztraminer
+The large Klöchberg site comprises 160 hectares of vineyards with the Hochwarth, Klinzel, Ölberg and Seindl sites.
+The sunny steep slopes on volcanic rock with the prevailing Pannonian climate are predestined for the Traminer.
+For the maintenance of a single-varietal wine from the two varieties Gewurztraminer

-In 1987, the trademark "Klöcher Traminer - The World's Best" with the slogan "The wine with the scent of the rose" was created.
+In 1987 the trademark "Klöcher Traminer - The World's Best" was created with the slogan "The wine with the scent of the rose".
 The logo shows a wine glass with a red rose floating in it.
-The Klöcher Weinbaumuseum exhibits old viticulture and winery equipment, including a tree press from 1812.
-Known producers in the community are Archduke Johann Weine
+Old wine-growing and winery equipment is exhibited in the Klöcher Wine Museum, including a tree press from 1812.
+Well-known producers in the community Archduke Johann Weine

 and Winkler Hermaden